Buying property in Australia as a foreigner

 But just how easy is it to move there?
 In this guide, we’ll cover everything you need to know about moving to Australia from the UK.
 This includes visas, cost of living, finding a place to live and much more.

-We’ll even throw in a handy tip that could save you a bundle on your relocation costs.
-Open a Wise account and you can send and receive money internationally for low fees and the fair mid-market exchange rate.
+We’ll even throw in a handy tip that could save you a bundle on your relocation costs from the money services provider Wise.
+Open a Wise account and you can send money internationally in 40+ currencies (including GBP and AUD) for low, transparent fees and the mid-market exchange rate.
 Whether you need to whizz a rental deposit payment over to Australia before your move or send cash back to the UK later on, Wise has you covered.

 Learn more about the Wise account